 Due to the small size of the property, no shuttles are running through the resort, everything is walkable.

 But Dreams Macao Beach Resort is certainly also a suitable option for families with smaller kids, as the kid’s pool and water park are not less attractive than the one for bigger children.
 There is also an additional kids pool next to the main pool.
+If you’re interested in further options with a water park, check out the best resorts in Punta Cana with a water park.

 Next to the waterparks and your first point of entry when arriving at Dreams Macao Beach Resort is the lobby of the hotel.
-It features an open design with various tropical colors but oozes with an elegant atmosphere.
+It features an open design with various tropical colors but oozes an elegant atmosphere.
 I personally love these kinds of open common spaces with a natural breeze more than those lobbies with dark colors and a heavy atmosphere.
 As an additional plus, Dreams Macao Beach features an ocean view from its lobby and the lobby bar next to it.

 Further areas between the lobby and the beach are the main plaza, the snack bar and further restaurants (see below for details) as well as the main pool with its pool bar, where you can relax, mingle and enjoy the sun.
 The pool is not the biggest one but sufficient for the size of the resort.
 Just if you’d like to swim a lot you might wish for a larger space.